 - Form into a 1-2 inch thick disc, handling as little as possible.

 - Use a 1-inch thick biscuit cutter, push straight down through the dough, then slightly twist.
 Repeat and place biscuits on a baking sheet, making sure they just touch – this will help them rise uniformly.
 Gently reform any extra dough and cut it out as needed.

 - Bake for 10-12 minutes, the tops should be golden brown.

 Building the Biscuit Sandwich

-- Start with cutting the biscuit in half, spread a generous amount of curry mayo on both the top and the bottom biscuit.
-Next, add the pickled onion, then Katsu tofu, followed with shredded romaine lettuce, now don’t forget this next step it really adds that special moment when you take that first bite, finish with orange zest.
+- Start by cutting the biscuit in half, and spread a generous amount of curry mayo on both the top and the bottom biscuit.
+Next, add the pickled onion, then Katsu Tofu, followed by shredded romaine lettuce, now don’t forget this next step it really adds that special moment when you take that first bite and finish with Orange zest.
 Place the top side of the biscuit and you are all set.

 Nutritional values are an estimate.

 Serving: 4Ounces | Calories: 673kcal | Carbohydrates: 89g | Protein: 23g | Fat: 26g | Saturated Fat: 6g | Polyunsaturated Fat: 8g | Monounsaturated Fat: 9g | Trans Fat: 1g | Sodium: 5548mg | Potassium: 580mg | Fiber: 8g | Sugar: 24g | Vitamin A: 2728IU | Vitamin C: 23mg | Calcium: 567mg | Iron: 9mg